WenChenWormBase/SimpleMine/README.md

 Create a table for Concise Description, Automatic Description and Expression Cluster Summary.

 12. category_headers
-A header file that divide search fields into categories.
+A header file that divides search fields into categories.
 Need to update this file whenever search fields are added, deleted or renamed.

 13. buildMultiSpecSimpleMine.sh
 Create folders for species-specific SimpleMine